oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 ## Introduction

-This workshop focuses on teaching you how to apply generative AI to your organization's private data for different types of use cases.
+This workshop teaches you how to apply generative AI to your organization's private data for different types of use cases.

-> **NOTE:** Your tenancy must be subscribed to the **US Midwest (Chicago)** region in order to run this workshop.
+> **NOTE:** In order to use OCI Generative AI, your tenancy must be subscribed to the **US Midwest (Chicago)** region.
 See the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm) for more details.
+You can use other AI providers if you do not have access to OCI GenAI.

 To fast track using Select AI, you will deploy a ready-to-go environment using a terraform script that will:

 * Provision your Autonomous Database instance with the required users and data
-* Connects your Autonomous Database to OCI Generative AI service
+* Connects your Autonomous Database to OCI Generative AI service (assuming you are subscribed to the US Midwest (Chicago) region)
 * Deploy the business logic for running different types of AI projects - like summarizing a support chat and suggesting things to do at a location
 * Deploy RESTful endpoints for executing that business logic from your applications
 * Deploys two APEX apps in a MOVIESTREAM workspace: